 At a broader level, our work relates to the literature on the role of financial development on economic growth, an idea first made prominent by Schumpeter (1911).
 Using data from over 80 countries, King and Levine (1993) show that high level of financial development is positively related to improvement in economic efficiency, capital accumulation and increase in present and future rates of economic growth.
 Rajan and Zingales (1998) and Demirgüç-Kunt and Maksimovic (1998) show that financial development promotes economic growth by reducing the cost of external financing for firms.
 Beck, Demirgüç-Kunt, and Maksimovic (2008) use survey data in 48 countries to show that financial development is significantly correlated with availability of external financing for firms, especially smaller firms who may find it more difficult to access financial services.
 Claessens and Laeven (2003) also find increase in economic growth with financial development due to improved access to financing.
 Cetorelli and Strahan (2006) also explore the role of financial development on real economic activity and show that concentrated local US banking markets result in increased difficulties in access to credit for newer, smaller firms.
 Using data from Italy, Guiso, Sapienza, and Zingales (2004) report that financial development facilitates economic growth by increasing business creation.
 In the Indian context, there is a rich literature on the role of rural banks and micro-financial institutions on economic growth and consumer welfare (Burgess and Pande, 2005; Banerjee, Duflo, Glennerster, and Kinnan, 2015).
-Our work adds to this literature as we highlight the role of digital payments in facilitating economic growth by relaxing financing constraints for entrepreneurs and improving business creation.

 Lastly, we contribute to the literature that captures drivers of economic growth in India.
 Using the demonetization shock in India, Chodorow-Reich et al. (2020) study the role of cash crunch on economic output across districts that were hit differentially by the shock.
 They document a decline in the output in the affected districts in the immediate aftermath of the demonetization shock.
 Gupta et al. (2021) study the impact of the COVID-19 pandemic on income and consumption.
 Balakrishnan and Parameswaran (2007) identify the various growth regimes in India and find that in the last two decades, services have led economic growth.
 Basu and Maertens (2007) also study the trends and patterns of economic growth in India and conclude that structural drawbacks such as paucity of infrastructure are a main hinderance to economic growth.
-Our paper contributes to this literature by emphasizing the role of cashless payments via the Unified Payments Interface in driving economic growth in India.